abullard1/abullard1/README.md

-### 🙋🏻 Samuel Ruairi Bullard
+### 🙋🏻 Samuel RuairÍ Bullard

 **`Student for Media Informatics 💻📱🎥 and Information Science 📊📈🔣 at the University of Regensburg`**
 <br>
 <ins>`Currently employed at:`</ins> [**`cloudfood Web & Code`**](https://cloudfood.de/) `👨🏻‍💻☁️🥄`

 Thanks for checking out my Github Profile.
 My names Samuel, but everyone just calls me Sam.
-I'm interested in everything Tech, with a focus on interactive experiences and data science, be it Mobile Applications, Web Applications, AR & VR Applications, Video-Games or Natural Language Processing in the sense of AI and ML.
-My main goal with anything that I do is to not only provide something that works, but something that is useful, effective, intuitive and fun to use.
-Two of my main principles are to always look at what I'm building from the perspective of the end-user, and to be open and receptive to constructive criticism.
-Feel free to check out my repositories/projects; You might find something that piques your interest.
+I'm interested in everything Tech, with a focus on interactive experiences and information-science.
+Whether it's web apps, mobile apps, video games, or my latest interests—AI, machine learning, and information retrieval—I'm always eager to learn something new.
+As a student, my main focus is gaining deep knowledge, whether it's on the cutting-edge or tried-and-true concepts, and building cool projects along the way of course.
+Feel free to check out my repositories/projects; You might find something that piques your interest or provides you with inspiration for one of your own projects.

-<ins> My studies have had a focus on the following topics:</ins> *Software Engineering*, *Human-Computer Interaction (HCI)*, *Mobile Development*, *Web Development*, *Multimedia Technology*, *Data-Science*, *3D-Modelling*, *2D/3D Computer Graphics*, *Computer Vision*, *Machine Learning*, *Natural Language Processing (NLP)*, *Deep Learning*, *Usability Engineering*, *Tangible Interaction*.
+<ins> Next to the standard courses in computer science, such as calculus, linear algebra, statistics etc., my studies have had a focus on the following more technical topics:</ins> *Software Engineering*, *Human-Computer Interaction (HCI)*, *Mobile Development*, *Web Development*, *Multimedia Technology (3D, Video, Audio)*, *Data-Science and Data Visualization*, *2D/3D Computer Graphics*, *Computer Vision*, *Machine Learning (ML)*, *Natural Language Processing (NLP)*, *Deep Learning*, *Usability Engineering*, *Information Retrieval (IR)*.

+<ins> While working at cloudfood, I have had the chance to get into backend development using Django and other tools and constituents of the framework.

 ---